-For the fifth consecutive year, the Monadnock Alliance for Sustainable Transportation (MAST) is pleased to announce the 2021 Complete Streets Implementation Grant Program, made possible by the “You Have Our Trust” fund.
+For the sixth consecutive year, the Monadnock Alliance for Sustainable Transportation (MAST) is pleased to announce the 2022 Complete Streets Implementation Grant Program, made possible by the “You Have Our Trust” fund.
 Applicants must be a municipality located in the Monadnock Region of New Hampshire.
 The Monadnock Region includes communities of the Southwest Region Planning Commission planning district as delineated by the New Hampshire Office of Strategic Initiatives.
 This is a reimbursement program and is administered by staff from Southwest Region Planning Commission and Cheshire Medical Center.

 As in past years, funding is available for infrastructure-related grants.
-MAST is targeting $95,000 to $125,000 in awards towards complete street construction activities.
+MAST is targeting up to $95,000 in awards towards complete street construction activities.
 In addition, funding is available for “non-infrastructure” purposes such as planning, preliminary engineering, community education, and encouragement activities.
-MAST is targeting $10,000 to $40,000 in awards for “non-infrastructure” activities.
-Moreover–for the first time ever–MAST is opening up grant eligibility to municipalities that have not adopted complete streets policies.
+MAST is targeting up to $40,000 in awards for “non-infrastructure” activities.
+Moreover–for the second time ever–MAST is opening up grant eligibility to municipalities that have not adopted complete streets policies.
 Those municipalities may apply for technical assistance to develop and adopt complete streets policies, thus making those communities eligible for future infrastructure funds should future grant rounds continue.

 What are Complete Streets?

 Complete streets are those that are safe and accessible for users of all ages and abilities, regardless of how they choose to travel.
 It is a context-sensitive approach to transportation planning and design that balances the needs of people walking, bicycling, driving a car, riding public transit, using wheelchairs or other mobility devices, etc. To learn more, please visit the MAST Complete Streets page or download the MAST Complete Streets Brochure.

 Project Selection Process